 Dan and his betrothed are making all the right moves, with a focus on building a marriage that will last by working through some of life’s big-ticket items.
 But all couples aren’t as pragmatic, and intentionally or not, they ignore the writing on the wall, leading to a bad case of wedding fever that turns from the jitters into cold feet and then a nasty bout of the marriage blues.

-From the burning questions you should ask each other before you walk down the aisle, to the jitters and cold feet, here’s a crash course in building a marriage that can last a lifetime.
+How do you make a marriage that will last until death do you part?
+From the jitters to cold feet, to the burning questions you should ask each other and come to terms on before you walk down the aisle, experts give WebMD a crash course in building a marriage that will last a lifetime.

 “Sometimes there are differences that are sizeable in these area, and that’s OK -- you don’t want to marry your clone,” says Weston.
 “You just have to balance between how much you alter your life and how much your spouse alters his or hers, or you just agree to disagree.”

 Still, explains Weston, it’s important that your individual differences are well understood, and ideally, those differences should come out of the closet well before the down payment is made on a ring.

 “People should know where the person they are dating stands on these topics before there is a proposal,” says Weston.
 “While it doesn’t always happen that way, knowing where you each stand on these issues before you even consider marriage is ideal.”

 But better late than never, explains Weston.
 Even for June brides who are steps away from saying “I do,” getting through these issues now with their husbands-to-be is far better than putting them off until after the honeymoon.